Top 25 Most Common Scrap Metals

 Which Scrap Metals Made The List?

-We have talked to scrappers, visited scrap yards, read social media comments, and this list is a result of all those things.
-Could you debate on the order or maybe we are missing something, yes of course, but overall this seems to hold true.
+We have talked to scrappers, visited scrap yards, and read social media comments.
+This list is a result of all those things.
+You could debate on the order, or maybe we are missing something; yes, of course, but overall, this list is as comprehensive as possible.

 So we decided to go over and make a list of the 25 most common metals that get scrapped at all of the different scrap yards.
 You will come across these common metals when recycling and most scrap yards accept them for recycling.